 He uses adjectives to describe everyday objects or people in his life

-At this stage, though, he only uses two or three regularly – such as “big”, “little”, “happy” and “sad” – but this steadily increases.
+At this stage, though, your 3 year old only uses two or three regularly – such as “big”, “little”, “happy” and “sad” – but this steadily increases.

-Explain that using describing words makes his talking more interesting and helps people listen to him.
+Explain that using describing words makes his speech more interesting and helps people listen to him.